 - 5. How do you fix satellites if they get broken? - The satellites send back 'health check' information to ground engineers all the time.
-Pre-developed commands are sent to the satellite to perform certain functions, such as firing a booster or changing the angle of a solar panel, so that it can repair itself. - 6.
-How does a satellite get its power? - Mostly solar power collected by the solar arrays/panels There are also batteries on the satellites for the times when the satellite passes through the earths shadow.
-This is called eclipse. - 7.
-How much power does it take to transmit a signal? - The power used to send a communications signal to the Earth from a satellite is about the same as a typical 60W light bulb, just like you have at home. - 8.
+Pre-developed commands are sent to the satellite to perform certain functions, such as firing a booster or changing the angle of a solar panel, so that it can repair itself.

+6. How does a satellite get its power?

+- Mostly solar power collected by the solar arrays/panels There are also batteries on the satellites for the times when the satellite passes through the earth's shadow.
+This is called eclipse.

+7. How much power does it take to transmit a signal?

+- The power used to send a communications signal to the Earth from a satellite is about the same as a typical 60W light bulb, just like one of those old tungsten filament lamps we used to have at home. - 8.
 What kinds of people work in the satellite industry? - All kinds!
 Engineers, rocket scientists, sales people, writers, accountants and lawyers